chandrasekarnarayana/foodspec/docs/04-user-guide/logging.md

 ## Where logs live
 - CLI: `foodspec-run-protocol` and related commands initialize a logger; when a run folder is created, logs are written to `run.log` inside that folder.
-- GUI: the cockpit/wizard also uses the central logger; run summaries link to the run folder with `run.log`.

 ## What is logged
 - Environment snapshot (OS, Python version, PID; memory if `psutil` is available).